jackson-07/codle/README.md

 - The player has a limited number of attempts (usually six) to guess the hidden word correctly.
 - The game ends when the player correctly guesses the hidden word or exhausts all attempts.

-## Approach

-My plan is to use functions to create `<div>` elements so the HTML markup doesn’t contain 3 different boards for each version of the game.
-This will hopefully allow for quick restarting of the game and increase replay-ability by tieing these functions to event handlers displayed as buttons on the screen.

-This will also be my first time using a modal instead of alerts or prompts, I intend to use one for the rules of the game.

 ### User Stories

 - Player should be able to start a new game.